ealtman741/FastPath2020.github.io/README.md

 ## Previous Editions

 **[FastPath 2019](https://tinyurl.com/2019-FastPath)** was held in conjunction with ISPASS 2019.
-Full-day with 8 invited speakers.
+Full-day with 8 invited speakers and 3 regular speakers.

 **[FastPath 2018](https://researcher.watson.ibm.com/researcher/view_group.php?id=8493)** was held in conjunction with ISPASS 2018.
-Full-day with 4 invited speakers and panel.
+Full-day with 4 invited speakers and a panel.

 **[FastPath 2015](https://researcher.watson.ibm.com/researcher/view_group.php?id=5865)** was held in conjunction with ISPASS 2015.
 Half-day with 4 invited speakers.

 **[FastPath 2014](http://researcher.ibm.com/project/4338)** was held in conjunction with ISPASS 2014.
-Full-day with 3 invited speakers and 4 Regular speaker.
+Full-day with 3 invited speakers and 4 regular speakers.

 **[FastPath 2013](http://researcher.ibm.com/project/5276)** was held in conjunction with ISPASS 2013.
-Full-day with 1 keynote speaker, 6 invited speakers and 1 Regular speaker.
+Full-day with 1 keynote speaker, 6 invited speakers and 1 regular speaker.

 **[FastPath 2012](https://sites.google.com/site/fastpath2012)** was held in conjunction with ISPASS 2012.
 Half-day with 1 keynote speaker and 3 invited speakers.